alec1o/Byter/README.md

   // Other
-  int position  = w.Position;                    // Return the read pointer position int length    = w.Length;                      // Returns the length of buffer w.Seek(position);                              // Moves the read pointer to any existing index w.Dispose();                                   // Destroy the Reader object
+  int position  = w.Position;                    // Return the read pointer position int length    = w.Length;                      // Returns the length of buffer r.Seek(position);                              // Moves the read pointer to any existing index r.Dispose();                                   // Destroy the Reader object
   ```

 - #### Warning